 4. Evaluate Ancillary Revenue Streams

 Ancillary revenue from sources such as food and beverage, spa services, and parking can significantly enhance a hotel’s profitability and lessen its reliance on room revenue.
 Diverse revenue sources help counteract the impact of market fluctuations for a more stable, resilient, and sustainable business.
-But ancillary revenue streams can also drain profitability if they’re not actively managed.
+But without active management, ancillary revenue streams can also drain profitability.
 To evaluate ancillary revenue, hotel managers should identify potential sources of additional revenue and income and adhere to USALI guidelines for consistent and accurate reporting, performance tracking, and benchmarking of those activities.

 Key metrics for analyzing the profitability of ancillary revenue streams include TRevPAR, profit margin, and percentage of total revenue generated by each ancillary stream.
 Comparing these against budgets, historical performance, forecasts, and industry standards helps identify strengths and weaknesses.
 To improve ancillary product profitability, consider enhancing guest experiences, promoting services effectively, and training staff to upsell and cross-sell.
 Hotels should also explore new opportunities for revenue generation based on guest preferences and market trends, such as introducing wellness programs or partnering with local businesses.